‘Stranger Things’ Star Gaten Matarazzo Posts Adorable Prom Pics With His Real-Life High School Girlfriend

 Gaten Matarazzo may star on Stranger Things, but he’s still doing normal things with his high school friends.
-The 16-year-old actor, who plays fan favorite Dustin Henderson on the Netflix hit, shared photos from his junior prom over the weekend— and it looks like it was a lot more fun than the Snow Ball his lovelorn character attended on Stranger Things’ season 2 finale.
+The 16-year-old actor, who plays fan favorite Dustin Henderson on the Netflix hit, shared photos from his junior prom over the weekend — and it looks like it was a lot more fun than the Snow Ball his lovelorn character attended on Stranger Things’ Season 2 finale.

-The last time Stranger Things fans saw Matarazzo’s Dustin character he was at the Snow Ball at Hawkins Middle School, pining away as his best friends were getting with the girls he liked.
+The last time Stranger Things fans saw Matarazzo’s Dustin character, he was at the Snow Ball at Hawkins Middle School, pining away as his best friends were getting with the girls he liked.
 But in real life, Gaten Matarazzo revealed that he spent his own prom night with “the best friends and the most beautiful girlfriend ever.”
 Take that Mike, Eleven, Lucas, and Max!

 Gaten Matarazzo posted a sweet pre-prom photo with his girlfriend, Lizzy Yu, The Blast reports.
 The teen actor, who lives southern New Jersey, wore a dark eggplant suit and black bowtie as he rubbed noses with his hometown girl, who wore a gorgeous cream and gold princess-style ball gown to the formal dance.